Gay-Friendly Honeymoon Destinations

 Why It's Hot: This eclectic, culture-rich Dutch Caribbean island has a laid-back "live and let live" philosophy, making it a welcome spot for gay couples.
 Plus, its position below the hurricane belt means year-round sun.
 A UNESCO World Heritage site, the island's charming capital, Willemstad, is worthy of an afternoon stroll.
 Go snorkeling or diving, or explore Curacao's world-famous underwater life in the Curasub, a sleek mini-submarine that takes you up to 1,000 feet below the sea's surface to reveal gorgeous coral, shipwrecks and exotic fish.
 For a night on the town, try a candlelit dinner at Bistro le Clochard in the historic Rif Fort.

-Where to Stay: The luxe beachfront Santa Barbara Beach & Gold Resort offers a complete escape on the picturesque Santa Barbara plantation.
+Where to Stay: The luxe beachfront Santa Barbara Beach & Gold Resort offers a complete escape.
 With three chic outdoor pools, waterfront restaurants offering white-sand views and an 18-hole golf course, there's not much reason to leave the compound if you don't want to (SantaBarbaraResortCuracao.com).

 Why It's Hot: Twenty-eight miles east of bustling St. Maarten, this romantic and secluded island is known as the "unspoiled queen" of the Caribbean.
 You won't get masses of sun-deprived tourists here—just welcoming locals and plenty of privacy.
 See pretty black-eyed Susans (the national flower) on a hike up Mount Scenery, explore the village's gingerbread-like houses and picnic on the black-sand beach.